A group of friends raise their pint glasses at the Rare Beer Picnic

 If you drink Surly, you probably know the brewery likes to weave heavy metal into everything: the beer, the branding and their Darkness Day event.
 This major Minnesota beer event began at the original brewery (where the metal theme was tested to the limit after a dumpster was set on fire) before taking place in Somerset, Wisconsin, with live music, fire eaters, and a miniature beer fest that changed into a free-for-all featuring cases upon cases of Darkness and its barrel-aged variants.
 Surly founder Omar Ansari rode on the back of a golf cart the next day to serve up a keg of Surly Coffee Bender for those able to get out of their tents early enough.
 It’s a party.

-Last year’s event took place in October, bringing the festival back to Minnesota after a brief hiatus, so you can expect it to return around the same time this year with plenty of heavy metal permeating the air.
+Surly brought the festival back to Minnesota after a brief hiatus a couple years ago, so you can expect it to return around the same time this year — October, just in time for Halloween — with plenty of heavy metal permeating the air.

 Minnesota Ciderfest